Hodgkin's Lymphoma: An Overview

 Lymphoma is a type of cancer that develops in the lymph system, which is part of the body's immune system.
-Lymphomas are divided into two general types: Hodgkin's lymphoma (also known as
+Lymphomas are divided into two general types: Hodgkin's lymphoma (also known as Hodgkin's disease) and non-Hodgkin's lymphoma.

 Because lymph tissue is found throughout the body, Hodgkin's lymphoma can begin in almost any part of the body and spread to almost any tissue or organ in the body.

 There are five different types of Hodgkin's lymphoma.
-These different types are based on the way they look under a microscope.
+These types are based on the way they look under a microscope.
 The five types include:

 - Nodular sclerosing Hodgkin's lymphoma